 An impacted wisdom tooth.
 This x-ray shows a cavity forming on the second molar where the wisdom tooth is touching it.
 Problems like this are common with impacted teeth.

-Although Dr. Hall was a general dentist, he enjoyed oral surgery and only referred out impacted wisdom teeth on rare occasions, when the patient’s age and potential for complications was exceptionally high.
-His incidence of complications from this surgery was low.
-For example, even with removing hundreds of impacted wisdom teeth, we did not see a dry socket (a common healing complication after the extraction of wisdom teeth) in our office from 1990 until he retired from active practice in 2002.
-In dental school, Dr. Hall was awarded the oral surgery award of the American Association of Oral and Maxillofacial Surgeons for his graduating class.
+Although I was a general dentist when I was in practice, I enjoyed oral surgery and only referred out impacted wisdom teeth on rare occasions, when the patient’s age and potential for complications was exceptionally high.
+If they were over 40, for example, I knew they would have post-operative trouble and I wanted them to have that in some other office, not mine.
+My incidence of complications from this surgery was low.
+For example, even with removing hundreds of impacted wisdom teeth, we did not see a dry socket (a common healing complication after the extraction of wisdom teeth) in our office from 1990 until I retired from active practice in 2002.
+In dental school, I was awarded the oral surgery award of the American Association of Oral and Maxillofacial Surgeons for my graduating class.

 Wisdom Teeth Removal Procedure and Post-operative Care